apache/db-jdo/draft-THREAT-MODEL.md

 possible" misuse-pattern entry, or is that premature for a spec-level document? *(maps to §5a, §8 P5, §11)*

+(maintainer) This is premature, both should be treated equals.

 **Q14.** §6 size/shape/rate: the API has no input caps and the implementation is responsible for resource bounds.
 Confirm? *(maps to §6, §9)*

+(maintainer) Confirmed.

 **Q15.** Side-channel observers (cache timing, branch prediction) and local non-`embedder` users are out of scope (proposed). *(maps to §7, §9)*

+(maintainer) Correct.

 **Q16.** The `Detachable.jdoDetachedState` array — proposed answer is
 that JDO does *not* sign or HMAC it, and an attacker who can mutate